menu icon

 Jump to Recipe

-Old fashioned iced gingerbread man cookies are a sweet twist on the darling cookies from the Scovil Bakery in Nauvoo, Illinois.
+Old-fashioned iced gingerbread man cookies are inspired by the itty-bitty cookies from the historic Scovil Bakery.
 Makes 150+ mini gingerbread men!
-This post contains affiliate links.

-You might also like our iced OATMEAL gingerbread cookies, our crispy mini gingersnaps or our soft and chewy molasses cookies.
-Looking for a no chill gingerbread cookie recipe?
-Try this one.
+You might also like our iced OATMEAL gingerbread cookies, crispy mini gingersnaps, or soft and chewy molasses cookies.

 Nauvoo Illinois is a very niche town, best known for its rich Mormon pioneer heritage.
 If you are from the East Coast and know anything about Colonial Williamsburg, Nauvoo is its Mormon equivalent.
 Originally opening its doors in the 1840's, the Scovil Bakery sold baked goods made by the women in town, but nowadays it is a Nauvoo historical site that visitors can tour.
 Some say that this recipe for gingerbread cookies dates back to the original bakery, but it could also simply be one they've shared with tours for the past several decades.
 Either way, it's yummy and makes the best gingerbread cookies.